kubeflow/website/content/en/docs/components/pipelines/quickstart.md

 def addition_component(num1: int, num2: int) -> int:
     return num1 + num2
 ```
 This decorator transforms a Python function into a component that can be used within a pipeline.
 Type annotations on the parameters and return value are required, as this tells the KFP executor how to serialize and deserialize data as it is passed between components.
-It also allows the KFP compiler to type check your pipeline.
+It also allows the KFP compiler to type check data passing between tasks in your pipeline.

 Second, we create a pipeline using the `@dsl.pipeline` decorator:
 ```python